• Skip to primary navigation

 • Prepare a baking sheet with parchment paper or a non-stick mat.

-• Combine the strawberries, maple syrup, olive oil, and optionally the vinegar.
+• Combine the strawberries, maple syrup and olive oil.

-• Spread the strawberries across the baking sheet and bake for 40 minutes, or until they are roasted but not burnt.
+• Spread the strawberries across the baking sheet and bake for 20 minutes or so, or until they are roasted but not burnt.

 • Cool and store refrigerated for several days.